NatnaelAbebe19/MemeGenerator/README.md

+***This Meme generator allows the user to choose an image from a bunch of random images then writing the top and bottom texts.
+This way it saves time for editing and when the user gets random image that may also give some creative and strange ideas to deal with***

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.